-condor_status -avail shows only machines which are willing to run jobs now. u condor_status -run c shows only machines which are currently running jobs for your username. condor_status -help provides a list of many other options. condor_status -long r e lists the machine ClassAds for all machines in the pool.
+condor_status -avail shows only machines which are willing to run jobs now. condor_status -run shows only machines which are currently running jobs for your username. condor_status -help provides a list of many other options. condor_status -long r e lists the machine ClassAds for all machines in the pool.
 But the output is very long: about 100 ClassAds per compute node.